Third-country resettlement: Approaches for resettlement

 Another approach has been increasing social and political power of refugees through advocacy work and at the same time involving refugees themselves through partnerships with NGOs and federal/local government.
 This approach can create a foundation for future collective action.
 Political advocacy can be most effective if members of the community themselves become involved and voice their needs, which differs in each refugee community.
 Efforts can be made by academics and researchers to publicize the benefits that refugees provide to their local communities, and highlight the negative consequences of their exclusion.
 Such scholars can testify in front of congress as non-government experts to influence policy decisions that could ultimately benefit refugees.
 By involving refugees in decision making and advocacy work, NGOs can teach them how to complete processes themselves starting from their arrival in the new country.
 This can help staff of such organizations as they would not be overwhelmed since refugees learn to fill out forms and other tasks as their language proficiency increases.

+Additional benefits of the political and social empowerment approach to refugee resettlement has are health and communal wellbeing benefits.
+Scholars note that if social connectedness is fostered between refugees and the countries they newly settle into, it creates opportunities for refugees to obtain a heightened sense of belonging.
+Furthermore, regarding health benefits, researchers note that refugees who experience weak social connectedness often face higher chances of having unhealthy mental conditions, such as obtaining a mental illness, while alternatively, refugees with stronger social connectedness were able to lessen the harmful effects brought upon by unhealthy mental conditions.

 Resettlement is seen as a crucial protection tool for LGBT refugees in Turkey since they also face discrimination and cannot access rights in Turkey.